Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike surfaces: Poincar e generators

 \section{Poincar\'e generators}

 In this appendix we give the expressions for the Killing vectors of the Poincar\'e group in the foliation by hyperboloids with varying center and fixed radius.
-The transformations from Minkowskian coordinates to hyperbolic ones are
+The transformations from Minkowskian coordinates $(x^{0},x^{1},x^{2},x^{3})$ to the coordinates $(t,r,\vartheta,\varphi)$ adapted to the hyperbolic hourglass slicing is given in \eqref{emb1}, \eqref{emb2}.
+The metric in these coordinates reads